 Government review will typically be carried out within and between a number of Departments and Ministries.
-For administrative convenience, each government and observerparticipating organisation should designate one Focal Point for all IPCC activities, provide full information on this Focal Point to the IPCC Secretariat and notify the Secretariat of any changes in this information.
-The Focal Point should liaise with the IPCC Secretariat regarding the logistics of the review process(es). of particular importance is The full exchange of information is of particular importance.
+For administrative convenience, each government and observer organisation should designate one Focal Point for all IPCC activities, provide full information on this Focal Point to the IPCC Secretariat and notify the Secretariat of any changes in this information.
+The Focal Point should liaise with the IPCC Secretariat regarding the logistics of the review process(es).
+The full exchange of information is of particular importance.